 Because of many things, Mill Valley is a great place for families with children to consider.
 First of all, many other families with children live here, making Mill Valley a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Mill Valley has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Mill Valley’s overall crime rate is lower than average for the country.

-One of the nice things about Mill Valley is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Mill Valley is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 In Mill Valley, however, the average commute to work is quite long.
 On average, people spend 31.28 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.